-In Wisconsin and much of the United States we are seeing increasing salt levels in our lakes, streams and drinking water.
-These increased levels threaten our fisheries, tourism, economy, quality of life, and the health of our waters.
+In Wisconsin and much of the United States our freshwater lakes, streams and drinking water are growing increasingly salty.
+Elevated salt levels threaten our fisheries, tourism, economy, quality of life, and the health of our waters.

 Where is the salt coming from?

 The salt entering our water comes from two main sources: